 She is a post-doc in the group and runs most of our experiments.
 She studied sociology and pedagogy and is interested in research methodology and statistical analyses.
 Her research focuses mainly on laboratory experiments with a wide variety of different target groups and on field studies relating to school environments.

 He is a game developer with a focus on artificial intelligence in video games; his major project Pogamut 3 is used worldwide.
 He was also the lead programmer for the Czechoslovakia 38 – 89: Assassination and Attentat 1942 games.
-He tends after the Game Developer master’s specialization at Faculty of Mathematics and Physics of Charles University in Prague.
+He is in charge of the Game Development specialization for the master’s degree program at Charles University’s Faculty of Mathematics and Physics in Prague.
 He loves to organize game jam sites, mostly Ludum Dare’s, and is a founder of the Czech Student Games project.

 He is mainly interested in the influence of the formal aspects (i.e., aesthetics) of visual design on learning processes in the context of multimedia learning and game-based learning.
 He previously studied animation at Tomáš Baťa University in Zlín and at the Academy of Performing Arts in Prague (Czech Republic).
 Now, he also teaches digital animation techniques and classical animation at the Academy of Performing Arts in Prague.